MichaelTanji/pwnagetopaycheck/Marketing.md

 ### Collateral

-Fancy word for paper brochures or "slicks."
+Fancy word for paper brochures or "slicks" (because of the type of paper they're printed on).
 The messaging and imagery of your website, condensed and reformated for a physical form factor.
 Some people like paper.
 Especially at a conference (see below) they might not have time to talk one-on-one and want to review what you're doing later.
+They will almost certainly throw it away, so make sure you are always providing links or serving up addresses so people know where to go online after they've put your slick in the circular file.

 ### What About Conferences?